ashish-kumar-hit/Python-for-DevOps/5. Command Line & Env Variable/cli&env.md

 Let suppose you want to list all s3 bucket in from your aws account

-aws configure: part of environment variable aws s3 ls: Part ofcommand line argument
+aws configure: part of environment variable aws s3 ls: Part of command line argument